MSB0011359C (M7824) in Metastatic or Locally Advanced Solid Tumors

 Experimental: MSB0011359C (M7824)

-Subjects will receive intravenous infusion of MSB0011359C once every 2 weeks in a dose escalation fashion until confirmed progression, unacceptable toxicity, or any criterion for withdrawal from the trial or investigational medicinal product (IMP) occurs.
+Subjects would receive intravenous infusion of MSB0011359C once every 2 weeks in a dose escalation fashion until confirmed progression, unacceptable toxicity, or any criterion for withdrawal from the trial or investigational medicinal product (IMP) occurs.

 Other Names: